MA, LPC, CSAC

 I am a master’s level psychotherapist with a uniquely varied background, including a legal education and training and experience in mindfulness meditation and energy medicine.
 Helping others on their healing path is a calling for me and I feel humbled and honored to be able to do this work.

 Drawing from person-centered, strengths-based, as well as cognitive theories, I believe in the power of self-actualization and self-compassion, and the importance of a warm and trusting therapeutic relationship.
-My approach is holistic and mindfulness is a cornerstone in my practice.
+As a mind-body-spirit practitioner, my approach is holistic and mindfulness is a cornerstone in my practice.
+I also utilize EMDR to help clients process trauma and resolve deep-seated negative thought patterns.
 Along with traditional methods, I often incorporate integrative modalities, including energy psychology, and techniques from yoga, qigong, and five elements Chinese medicine.

 I can be reached at 503-329-1431 or email@example.com

-It is great privilege to join you on your journey in therapy.
-I am currently finishing an accelerated Master's program in clinical mental health counseling at Northwestern University and conducting my supervised field placement at private practice locations in Shorewood and Oconomowoc.
-I was drawn to the field of counseling by a passion to help others through self-empowerment and skills development.
-My aim is to make a space for you to feel empowered to create the change you hope to see in your life.
+It is a great privilege to join you on your journey in therapy.
+I was drawn to the field of counseling by a passion to help others through self-empowerment and developing greater insight.
+My aim is to make a space for you to feel empowered to process and create the change you hope to see in your life.

-I have experience working with adolescents and adults with depression, anxiety, trauma, as well as major life transitions.
-I have a warm and caring approach with my clients, and I value client's personal preferences in their therapy experience.
-My approach is grounded in strengths-based and solutions-focused techniques.
+I have experience working with adolescents and adults with depression, anxiety, relationship concerns, trauma, as well as major life transitions.
+I have a warm and caring approach with my clients, and I value their personal preferences in the therapy experience.

-I hope to create a safe, empathic environment for you, and I look forward to working with you to add more joy in your daily life, decrease stress, and increase insight.
-I offer morning, afternoon, and late evening appointments to help accommodate your busy schedule.
+I look forward to working with you to add more joy in your daily life and increase insight.
+I offer morning, afternoon, and early evening appointments to help accommodate your schedule.
 I look forward to joining you on your journey to healing and self-empowerment.

 I can be reached at (414) 600-9234 and email@example.com.